Performance Engagement

 3. Organizational Impact: Captures the broader impact of an employee's work on UVA and its internal or external stakeholders

-Use the Performance Rating Rubric to help with assessing your own or your team's performance.
+Use the Performance Rating Rubric to help with assessing your own or your team's performance in these areas.

 Appealing a Quarterly Performance Check-In